Once a week on Tuesday evenings, in Nyon

-Ten weekly sessions to help you improve your photography and find out how to use all those controls on your camera
+Ten weekly sessions to help you improve your photography and learn to use all those controls on your camera.

 Suitable for beginner photographers.

 This will be a ‘hands-on’ practical course.
 Participants should bring the camera they use.

 You can reserve a place online here

 (Or, if you would prefer printed details and an application form, download the flyer here.)